DauntlessStudio/Bedrock-Developments/documentation/commands.md

 Options:
-  -c, --commands <commands>        the function commands, seperated by ";" -n, --number <number>            the number times commands should be created in the files (default: "1") -d, --description <description>  the description of the function to be used as a comment -s, --source <source>            where is this function called from, used as a comment -h, --help                       display help for command
+  -c, --commands <commands>        the function commands, seperated by ";" -n, --number <number>            the number of times commands should be created in the files (default: "1") -d, --description <description>  the description of the function to be used as a comment -s, --source <source>            where is this function called from, used as a comment -h, --help                       display help for command